 To Bloom or Not to Bloom?

-Depending on your coffee maker the coffee bloom process will be slightly different, keep on reading and I’ll briefly cover how to bloom coffee in a French Press, pour overs such as the Chemex, and Automatic Drip Brewers (yes you can bloom coffee in those too).
+Depending on your coffee maker the coffee bloom process will be slightly different, So keep on reading, and I’ll briefly cover how to bloom coffee in a French Press, pour overs such as the Chemex, and Automatic Drip Brewers (yes you can bloom coffee in those too).

 How to Coffee Bloom?